MiglePetuchovaite/Book-exchange-app/README.md

 How to Run application

-To run application stand onrun.py file and press Run Python File (right coner in Visual Studio Code)
+To run application stand on run.py file and press Run Python File (right coner in Visual Studio Code) Or in terminal copy and paste this:

+$ python webapp/run.py

+It is deployted on Digital Ocean:https://hammerhead-app-ceuz8.ondigitalocean.app/

-Software dependencies:
+# Software dependencies:

 Run (/run.py): Run app with Flask.